VeraLiconaResearchGroup/MHSGenerationAlgorithms/HOWTO.md

     }

 The output file will include a copy of `sets` as well as two new keys: `transversals`, which gives the hitting sets in the same format, and `timeTaken`, which gives the running time of the algorithm as a float.

+**NOTE**: many of these algorithms assume that the set indices are "packed" into [1, 2, …, n].
+For maximum performance, you should pre-process your inputs to avoid unnecessarily large index values.
+(For example, if you have five indices, they should be [1, 2, 3, 4, 5], not [7, 4, 55, 19243, 1].)

 ## Working with individual algorithm containers
 Once you have Docker installed, you can download and run individual containers easily.